faruk-guler/LusuaL/Native/red-hat-enterprise-linux.md

 <b>Uses</b>
 As described by the name it's mostly used in enterprise, so if you need a solid server OS this would be a good one.

-## Exercise

-If you're interested in having RHEL as your operating system, head over to the installation section and give it a try: <a href='http://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/'>https://www.redhat.com/rhel/</a>

-## Quiz Questions

-What package manager does RHEL use?

-## Quiz Answer

-RPM